Link: Apply now for the Southwest Rapid Rewards® Priority Card

 Even though the Southwest Priority Card has the highest annual fee of any personal Chase Southwest Card, I think it’s worthwhile for a vast majority of consumers.
 Why?
 Because the card offers some exceptional perks for anyone who flies Southwest with any frequency.

 Many people love flying Southwest for the ability to earn the Southwest Companion Pass, the lack of change fees and vouchers that don’t expire, and the two free checked bags.
 For others, Southwest is just a practical airline to fly on occasion, given its massive route network.
 Regardless, there’s lots of value in having points and benefits on Southwest.

-The Southwest Priority Card is offering a welcome bonus of 50,000 Rapid Rewards points after spending $1,000 within the first three months.
+The Southwest Priority Card is currently offering a welcome bonus of 50,000 Southwest Rapid Rewards points after spending $1,000 within the first three months.

 Rapid Rewards is a revenue-based frequent flyer program, and personally, I value Rapid Rewards points at 1.2 cents each.
-So to me, the 50,000 Rapid Rewards points are worth $600.
+So to me, the points with the bonus are worth $600.

 Welcome Bonus Restrictions & 5/24 Rule

 Chase and Southwest have some pretty strict rules when it comes to who is eligible for the card.
 The card is not available to anyone who currently has a Southwest Rapid Rewards personal card, or anyone who has received a welcome bonus on a Southwest Rapid Rewards personal card in the past 24 months.
 However, you are eligible if you have a Southwest business credit card.

 This is in addition to Chase’s general application rules, including the 5/24 rule, whereby you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.

 Southwest Priority Card $149 Annual Fee